home-assistant/developers.home-assistant/docs/asyncio_imports.md

 ## Determining if a module is already loaded

-If you are unsure, you can check if the module is already in [`sys.modules`](https://docs.python.org/3/library/sys.html#sys.modules).
+If you are unsure if a module is already loaded, you can check if the module is already in [`sys.modules`](https://docs.python.org/3/library/sys.html#sys.modules).
 You should know that the module will appear in `sys.modules` as soon as it begins loading, and [cpython imports are not thread-safe](https://github.com/python/cpython/issues/83065).
 For this reason, it's important to consider race conditions when code may be imported from multiple paths.